 WARNING!
 This device will be charged in about 12 minutes after the batteries are inserted.
 AVOID CONTACT WITH THE ELECTRODES!!

 Remove a scented resin tube from package.
 Gently push the insertion tool into the end of resin tube and turn clockwise just enough to hold resin tube onto tool.
 Holding post by stem below the electrodes, push attached resin tube gently onto the retainer spike in the middle of the electrodes (See diagram).
 Twist insertion tool counterclockwise to release the resin tube.

 Replace resin tubes about once a month.
 To remove used resin tubes turn the insertion tool clockwise into the used tube.
 Continue turning clockwise and pull gently to remove old resin tube from retainer spike.
 Discard used resin tube in trash.

-3. Position Wireless Deer Fence deer repellent posts to protect your yard and garden from deer.
+3. Position Wireless Deer Fence posts to protect your yard and garden from deer.